Top image: Zachary Tang / RICE File Photo

 In the same vein, there’s nothing wrong with remembering our past: I’m just not sure if all of it deserves physical monuments to their memory.
 It feels like some of this should just be left behind.
 There’s only so far back you can reach into your past before the issues of the present catch up.

-Low Thia Khiang can endorse the next group of WP candidates, but he won’t be there to answer the questions fielded in Parliament.
-He won’t be there at Meet-the-People sessions when a resident looks them in the eye and asks: “So what can you do for me?”
+Low Thia Khiang can endorse the next group of WP candidates, but he won’t be there to answer questions fielded in Parliament.
+He won’t be the one formulating and raising questions to the government for WP’s constituents.

 And I don’t think any political party can keep leaning on the people who remember the good old days.
 The people who do remember aren’t going to live forever.
 The people who don’t are going to ask what comes next.